csv2db/csv2db/README.md

 	  -t TABLE, --table TABLE
 	                        The table name to use.
 	  -o DBTYPE, --dbtype DBTYPE
 	                        The database type.
-Choose one of ['oracle', 'mysql', 'postgres', 'sqlserver'].
+Choose one of ['oracle', 'mysql', 'postgres'].
 	  -u USER, --user USER  The database user to load data into.
 	  -p PASSWORD, --password PASSWORD
 	                        The database schema password.